 Nothing is more stressful than finding out that your elderly parents have decided to go separate ways.
 You may start to wonder why it took them so long to give up on their marriage.
 It is understandable that you are going through a painful phase in your life.
 However, it is essential for you to have an open mind about the situation so that you can deal with it the proper way.
 Counseling, such as with www.cornerstonecounseling.com/ is one of the ways to go through this.
+“Though nothing will completely ease the pain of the divorce, there are a few ways that divorcing parents can help their kids heal,” says family and marriage therapist Michelle Farris, LMFT.
 Below are also some the things that you could do when it comes to handling late-life divorce of parents:

 Respect Their Decision

 Finding out about the separation or divorce can be truly heartbreaking.
 For sure, there are so many questions that are running through your mind right now.
 Unfortunately, there is nothing else that you could do to reverse what happened.
 Instead, be mature and accept that your parents have already decided to separate from one another.
 The divorce may be the last thing that you want, but the best thing to do is to move on.

 Consider yourself lucky if your mother and father are cool with late-life separation.
 However, if one of them is bitter about it, then prepare yourself for some serious battles between them.
 Most of the time, it may involve a choice as to which side to take.
 Each of them would be interested in getting your empathy and support.
 When this happens, make sure to avoid favoring one over the other.
 This is the best thing to do so that conflicts will be avoided.